meteor/meteor/content/routing.md

 '/lists/:_id'
 ```

 The above pattern will match certain URLs.
-You may notice that part of the URL is prefixed by `:` - this means that it is a *url parameter*, and will match any string that is present in that segment of the path.
-Flow Router will make that part of the URL available as a `param` of the current URL match.
+You may notice that one segment of the URL is prefixed by `:` - this means that it is a *url parameter*, and will match any string that is present in that segment of the path.
+Flow Router will make that part of the URL available on the `params` property of the current route.

-Additionally, the URL could contain an HTTP [**query string**](https://en.wikipedia.org/wiki/Query_string) (the part after an optional `?`).
+Additionally, the URL could contain an HTTP [*query string*](https://en.wikipedia.org/wiki/Query_string) (the part after an optional `?`).
 If so, Flow Router will also split it up into named parameters, which it calls `queryParams`.

 Here are some example URLs and the resulting `params` and `queryParams`: